 4. Breath: The New Science of a Lost Art

 There are two that the author recommends.
 The first, he says, when it comes to breathing, shut your mouth, breathe only from your nose.
-In fact, he put himself up for an experiment at Stanford, where for 10 days, his nasal cavity was plugged.
+In fact, he put himself up for an experiment at Stanford, where his nasal cavity was plugged for ten days.
 He could breathe only from his mouth, and specific parameters were measured.
 His blood pressure increased by 13 points.
-His heart rate variability plummeted, putting him in a state of hypertension when he was allowed to breathe from his nose.
+His heart rate variability plummeted, putting him in a state of hypertension when he could breathe from his nose.
 Things went back to normal.

 Scientists say this is because our noses act as filters.
 They want the air, the moisture in the air.
 The second thing, he says, is that we need to breathe less.
-He means that we need to breathe slower, softer, have longer exhalations, and increase the pauses between exhales and exhales.
+He means that we need to breathe slower and softer, has longer exhalations, and increase the pauses between exhales and exhales.
 Also, he talks about the ancient yogis from India, the planning and techniques, and the primary methods that achieve that.

-While he speaks about many, there are two he mentions, in particular Ujjain, where you make a horse sound at the back of the throat while breathing and primary where you make a humming noise, and bravery, in particular, is known to increase the nitric oxide levels.
+While he speaks about many, he mentions two, in particular Ujjain, where you make a horse sound at the back of the throat while breathing, and primary, where you make a humming noise, and bravery, in particular, is known to increase the nitric oxide levels.
 It is antibacterial, and it’s a neurotransmitter that helps us relax.
 You will know about many health and psychological tips similar to The Defining Decade.

 Author: James Nestor